DA0-DA0/docs/docs/quickstart/congratulations.md

 You've created your own DAO.
 More importantly, you've learned the basics of DAO DAO.

 DAO DAO has **much more to offer**.
+By combining proposal messages and treasury actions, you can create complex incentive structures.
+The limit is your imagination and your ability to organize!

 Have **5 more minutes**?
 Take a look at TK or TK.